 History and Background of the Praxis Core Test

-If you believe that a teachers can make a difference in their students’ lives, you are not alone.
+If you believe that a teacher can make a difference in students’ lives, you are not alone.

 Florida International University researchers Donna Fong-Yee and Anthony H. Normore authored the article “The Impact of Quality Teachers on Student Achievement.”
 They state “teachers do matter, and their cognitive ability and knowledge of the subject matter and of teaching and learning, licensure, and teaching behaviors in the classroom are related to teacher quality.”

 This makes sense.
 But how can schools ensure they are hiring “quality” teachers?

 One way is to test teachers’ knowledge, skills and abilities before they enter the classroom.

 The Praxis Core test attempts to do just that.
 Their creator, The Educational Testing Service (ETS), was founded in 1947.
 Its mission is to “advance quality and equity in education by providing fair and valid assessments…” (https://www.ets.org/about/fast_facts).

 Although tests do not guarantee success in the classroom, the purpose of the Praxis Core Academic Skills for Educators is to do just that: attempt to measure knowledge, skills and abilities of those entering the teaching profession.

 Ever since public education began in America, the government has attempted to ensure equal access to quality education for all students.
 Most recently, those attempts have been as follows: